 No divorce order is permanent, as families constantly change.
 For example, if one parent gets a new job in a new part of Chicagoland, the family support provisions may need to be changed, along with the custody/visitation orders.
 As a rule of thumb, it is a good idea to legally modify Wheeling divorces at least once every three years.

 Illinois marriage dissolution laws are designed to help people move on emotionally, legally, and financially.
-For a free consultation with an experienced family law attorney in Wheeling, contact the Law Offices of Martin A. Delaney III, Ltd. We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced family law attorney in Wheeling, contact the Andrea Heckman Law We routinely handle matters in Cook County and nearby jurisdictions.